ffund/real-time-embedded-systems-lab/4-spi-accel/README.md

 create a modified version of the lab for that device.
 (I will need to borrow your board for a few hours to test it.)

-To test which device is on your board, navigate to the `accel-whoami` folder and flash the binary file in there onto your device with the command:
+To identify which device is on your board, navigate to the `accel-whoami` folder and flash the binary file onto your device with the command:

 ```
 st-flash write accel-whoami.bin 0x8000000